friendica/red/doc/Features.md

 **Multiple Profiles**

 The ability to create multiple profiles which are visible only to specific persons or groups.
-Your default profile may be visible to anybody, but secodnary profiles can all contain different or additional information and can only be seen by those to whom that profile is assigned.
+Your default profile may be visible to anybody, but secondary profiles can all contain different or additional information and can only be seen by those to whom that profile is assigned.

 **Web Pages**